Teaching Yoga: Become an Example of Tolerance - Yoga Practice Blog

 yoga certificationBy Dr. Paul Jerard, E-RYT 500, YACEP

-When we look at our world’s history, the issue of tolerance comes up again and again.
+When we look at our world’s history, the issue of tolerance repeatedly arises.
 Our history is filled with religious persecution, race disputes, discrimination, and social hierarchies.
 All of these conflicts are the direct result of intolerance.
-Our world still faces issues of intolerance on a regular basis.
+Our world still faces issues of prejudice regularly.
 As more and more people choose to model tolerance, the results can only be positive.

 As a Yoga teacher, you will encounter all types of people.
-Sometimes, you will meet people who are negative and self-deprecating.
-There will be times when you meet people who are over confident and egotistical.
-It is easy to judge people or write them off with a glance, but as a Yoga instructor, you have a responsibility to be tolerant of all types of people.
+Sometimes, you will meet people who are negative and self-destructive.
+There will be times when you meet people who are overconfident and egotistical.
+It is easy to judge people or write them off with a glance, but as a Yoga instructor, you must be tolerant of all types of people.
 You will also find you have a class full of varied abilities.
-It’s important to help those that need support, while encouraging others, who need a challenge, to reach a little further.
-As you model tolerance, by patiently accepting and supporting your students, they will also begin to be more tolerant of others, as well as themselves.
+It’s essential to help those who need support while encouraging others who need a challenge to reach further.
+As you model tolerance, by patiently accepting and supporting your students, they will also become more tolerant of others and themselves.

 © Copyright – Aura Wellness Center – Publications Division